HooJohn/boss-agent/README.md

 - **Outdated Information**: Some questions reference websites or content no longer accessible
 - **Language Ambiguity**: Unclear phrasing leading to different interpretations of questions

-Despite these challenges, II-Agent demonstrated strong performance on the benchmark, particularly in areas requiring complex reasoning, tool use, and multi-step planning.
+Despite these challenges, Boss-Agent demonstrated strong performance on the benchmark, particularly in areas requiring complex reasoning, tool use, and multi-step planning.

 ![GAIA Benchmark](assets/gaia.jpg)
-You can view the full traces of some samples here: [GAIA Benchmark Traces](https://ii-agent-gaia.ii.inc/)
+You can view the full traces of some samples here: [GAIA Benchmark Traces](https://boss-agent-gaia.boss-agent.com/)

 ## Requirements
 - Docker Compose